 Success Story: A Birmingham bakery struggling with directory engagement replaced their generic storefront photo with a time-lapse video of their head baker creating their signature sourdough.
 Result?
 A 420% increase in profile views and a 180% boost in direct enquiries within six weeks.
 Sometimes, showing your process is more powerful than showing your product.

 Directory users typically search with higher commercial intent.
 They’re not looking for information; they’re looking for providers.
-This means your keyword strategy should focus on transactional and commercial terms rather than informational ones.
-Emergency dentist open Sunday” beats “dental health tips” every time in a directory context.
+So your keyword strategy should focus on transactional and commercial terms rather than informational ones.
+“Emergency dentist open Sunday” beats “dental health tips” every time in a directory context.

 Did you know?
 According to Jasmine Directory, profiles optimised with location-specific keywords see 67% more local engagement than those using generic terms.
-The combination of service + location remains the most powerful keyword formula for directory success.
+The combination of service plus location remains the most powerful keyword formula for directory success.

 - In your headline (primary keyword + location)